DesignerlyLoop: Forming Design Intent through Curated Reasoning for Human-LLM Alignment: Acknowledgment about the Use of LLM

-We employed reflexive thematic analysis~\cite{braun2006thematic}.
-Two researchers independently performed open coding on the full Chinese transcripts and field notes from the 30-minute hands-on sessions.
-Code sets were compared in weekly calibration meetings, during which discrepancies were resolved and the codebook was iteratively refined.
-A senior researcher audited the evolving codebook and thematic structure to ensure coherence and methodological rigor.
-After finalizing the codebook, both coders applied it across the dataset using an inductive–deductive strategy aligned with the research questions.
-Analytic memos were maintained throughout to document coding decisions and translation clarifications.
-Themes were derived by synthesizing recurring patterns and triangulating insights from interviews and observed design practices.
+We conducted an open coding analysis~\mbox{\cite{corbin2014basics}} to analyze the qualitative data.
+Two researchers independently performed open coding on interview transcripts and design artifacts collected during the design activity, generating data-grounded codes.
+Coding results were compared and discussed in regular calibration meetings to resolve discrepancies and consolidate a shared codebook.
+A senior researcher reviewed the coding process to support methodological rigor.
+The finalized codebook was applied to the full dataset.
+Analytic memos documented coding decisions and translation clarifications.
+Higher-level categories were developed by aggregating related codes across interviews and behavioral observations.